Europe

 Founded in 1854, this museum houses the national collection of Irish and European art.
 Its collection includes top Irish artists like Jack B. Yeats.

-The National Gallery of Ireland collection offers top European artists like Edgar Degas and Pablo Picasso.
-It features The Adoration of the Magi by Juan Miranda and Woman Writing a Letter with Her Maid by Joannes Vermeer.
+The National Gallery of Ireland collection features top European artists like Edgar Degas and Pablo Picasso.
+Visitors will find The Adoration of the Magi by Juan Miranda and Woman Writing a Letter with Her Maid by Joannes Vermeer.

 Located at Merrion Square West, Dublin 2.
 Open Sunday and Monday from 11 a.m. to 5:30 p.m., Tuesday to Saturday from 9:15 a.m. to 5:30 p.m.
 (8:30 p.m. on Thursday).
 Free to enter.